Islahi/Simple-Password-Manager/README.md

 ## Known Issues

-- Allowed weak passwords for the master password.
 - When accessed on devices with lower screen resolution, all fonts are reduced in size.

 Feel free to explore, contribute, and enhance this project